 Phishing simulation tests are hands-on training with an instructional technique that allows participants to learn by doing.
 The transfer of learning to the workplace is high because the knowledge and materials are the same as what they will be seeing and dealing with on the job.
 Getting the results can be an eye-opening experience for them which make them pay closer attention to the risks in the future.
 Their critical thinking and problem-solving skills will also be enhanced as they are expected to be more self-reliant as they work through the activity.

-On-premise installation or cloud-based software?
+On-premises installation or cloud-based software?

-- In an on-premise installation, you are responsible for everything except the software itself - the servers, network, security, patches to both the software and the OS, and compliance.
+- In an on-premises installation, you are responsible for everything except the software itself - the servers, network, security, patches to both the software and the OS, and compliance.
 You will need to pay more up-front investment and allocation of manpower, such as an IT person, to maintain the system in your own data centre.

 - In a cloud-based solution, you don’t maintain any of the infrastructures, and the software does not run on your hardware.
 Users usually access everything they need through a web browser at any time and from any location.
 The vendor is responsible for the hardware, software, compliance, and security of your data.
 Thus, it saves time and human resources from thinking about hardware updates and upkeep.
 All you need is a login name and password to access the platform and to settle a fixed “per user per month” cost.